tnsk25/TwitterSentimentAnalysis-WebMining/ReadMe.txt

-Open the files(Obama and Romney) in Jupyter Notebook
+Please read the pdf report first to get a clear understanding of the project Open the files(Obama and Romney) in Jupyter Notebook

 Install the required packages necessary to run the code (from the terminal)